josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/㊙_Containment_Contracts/🪁_contracts_that_colonise_memory.md

 ## 🏮 Footer

-*Contracts That Colonise Memory* is a living node of the Polaris Protocol.
+*🪁 Contracts That Colonise Memory* is a living node of the Polaris Protocol.
 It examines how contractual silence alters memory itself, embedding erasure as the new record.

 > 📡 Cross-references: